An Appalachian Trail Tale

 “No,” Bearbell replied bluntly.
 “Around you, zay are scared.”

-Precipitation prevailing, my confrère and I put paid to the day and are now safely situated in Moose Mountain Shelter.
+Precipitation prevailing, my confrère and I put paid to the day.
+We’re now safely situated in Moose Mountain Shelter.
 Hotel Appalachia.
 No one else is here.
-Not even any moose or meese or mongoose or whatever the plural of ‘moose’ is (I wouldn’t know: my parents didn’t pay for me to go to cawlidge).
-Although the structure’s tin roof is chintzy and rather unruly due to the downpour, it is held in place by some serious supporting beams: logs as thick as Bearbell’s quads.
-Now there’s some irony for you: the trees were felled lest a tree were to fall atop them.
+No moose, no meese, no mongoose, no whatever the plural of ‘moose’ is (I wouldn’t know: my parents didn’t pay for me to go to cawlidge).
+The structure’s tin roof is chintzy and rather unruly due to the downpour, but it’s held in place by serious supporting beams: logs as thick as Bearbell’s quads.
+Now there’s some irony: the trees were felled lest a tree were to fall atop them.

 PS: Notable Dartmouth alumni includes Dr. Seuss, Mr. Rogers, and Robert Frost.
 By the way, confrère Frost, the road less traveled remains a road; for a quieter means try a trail, or no trail at all.
 The road less traveled is the road not built.
 In today’s world there are no roads less traveled.